adamkdean/EasyAuth.Examples/README.md

 ## WebApp

 The WebApp example is a bog standard MVC4 website.

-It EasyAuth's MVC attributes to provide security to a basic web application.
+It uses EasyAuth's MVC attributes to provide security to a basic web application.
 It uses EntityUserStore as the data storage provider.

-With this example you can create users, list users, log in and out with user accounts, and use session only or cookie based persistant authentication.
+With this example you can create users, list users, log in and out with user accounts.